 You can need to incur the additional costs of buying and replacing the equipment if you use a welding gun that has a too-low or too-high amperage.
 Since a good amount of time is needed for part preparation, fixturing, and/or movement, welders cannot afford to spend an entire day welding.

-Due to the above reason, it is recommended that you use a welding gun that has a lower than average amperage.
-For example, you can reduce fatigue downtime and ensure greater maneuverability by using a 200-amp welding gun instead of a 300-amp model.
-In addition to ensuring the longevity of the welding gun, a lower amperage helps to reduce operational costs as well.
+For the above reasons, it is recommended that you use a welding gun with a lower-than-average amperage.
+For example, a 200-amp welding gun instead of a 300-amp model can reduce fatigue downtime and ensure greater maneuverability.
+In addition to ensuring the longevity of the welding gun, a lower amperage also helps reduce operational costs.

 However, it would be illogical to use a lower amperage gun on a higher amperage application.
 In this case, you need to use a higher-amp gun.
 If you use a lower-amp gun instead, then this can lead to several problems such as premature failure, overhead, and increased costs in the long term.